Before coming to campus, be sure to be vaccinated or be tested.

-Laptops and mobile hotspot devices are available for loan to students. students on loan for one semester at a time.
-Students may request devices by completing an online form and a staff member will follow up with fulfillment details.
+Laptops and mobile hotspot devices are available for loan to students one semester at a time.

 To get a Hunter ID card, students must schedule an appointment to have a photo taken and pick up the card.
 Visit Hunter ID Card Appointment and select the preferred time slot.
 After you submit your appointment request, you will receive a confirmation email with your appointment time.

 Online Photo Submission

 - Log in using your NetID and password

 - Navigate to the Profile window (Located on the Gray Bar)

 - Click the “Click to submit a new photo” link to open the Online Photo upload window.

 *A new browser tab opens to the Online Photo Submission application.*